 – Sappho 630-570 BCE

 Frequently criticized by her contemporaries, this passage was her response to one such critic.
-This passage would have been a devastating blow; when considering Greco-Roman values of fame and legacy
+This passage would have been a devastating blow; considering Greco-Roman values of fame and legacy